-Start at the top.
-Intel CEO Brian M. Krzanich conceded as much when he vowed to make his workforce fully diverse by 2020 in an address at the International Consumer Electronics Show in Las Vegas.
+Former Intel CEO Brian M. Krzanich conceded as much when he vowed to make his workforce fully diverse by 2020 in an address at the Consumer Electronics Show in Las Vegas.
 “We believe that a more inclusive workforce makes us a stronger company,” he said.
 Speaking as a representative of an industry with a culture described by Newsweek as “savagely misogynistic,” Krzanich invoked the image of his two teenage daughters to drive the point home.
 “I want them to have an equal chance to run a company like Intel one day,” he told a reporter from Bloomberg Business.

 Is it good public relations to have a staff that reflects the faces in your community?
 You bet, but Ted Childs isn’t a proponent of political correctness.
 He’s a fan of dollar signs.
 “I don’t care who you hate,” he says.
 “You don’t hate them more than you love money.”

+In time, the recommendations from Childs’ task forces generated hundreds of millions of dollars in revenue.
 That’s why he advises corporate clients to think of diversity programs as a bridge between the workplace and the marketplace.

-If you think you’re unbiased, you’re wrong.
 “It’s not like people lie in bed at night and think, How am I going to discriminate against somebody tomorrow?” says Coleman.
 “It doesn’t work that way.”

 The reality is more insidious and has to do with human nature and the fear of making mistakes.
 “All social systems have a tendency to recreate themselves,” Coleman explains.
 “So if I start a company with two guys from Harvard and one guy from Yale, I will want to hire guys who went to Ivys because that feels less risky to me.”